MYFA By Laws 1.9

 Section 6: Head Coaches: The Head Coach shall have control over all activities for their team.
 He/she is responsible for selecting eligible Assistant Coaches (All Coaches must pass a Federal Background Check performed by the C.O.F.L.) and is responsible for supervising the selected staff.
-The Head Coach shall be responsible for the timely collection of the team’s rosters, birth certificates and all fees.
+The Head Coach shall be responsible for the timely collection of the team’s rosters (including pictures and weight forms), birth certificates and all fees.
 The Head Coach is responsible for using proper drills and methods to physically condition and develop skills.
 The Head Coach is responsible for teaching the game of football, knowing and following the proper “Coaching Ethics”, and Rules of M.Y.F.A. and the C.O.F.L.
 He/she shall be held accountable for any participating ineligible players.
-The Head Coach shall attend all football coach's clinics required by M.Y.F.A.
-The Head Coach shall report all complaints and problems to the M.Y.F.A.
+The Head Coach shall attend all football coach's Clinics and/or Camps required by M.Y.F.A.
+The Head Coach shall report all complaints, problems, or issues to the M.Y.F.A.
+Board.
+The Head Coach shall respond in a timely manner to any question or inquiry by the M.Y.F.A.
 Board.
 The Head Coach is responsible for the safe and effective operation of this association.

 Section 7: Member Teams: All M.Y.F.A. football teams effective December 1, 2015 shall be named Mustang Broncos.
-The teams shall be differentiated by the color of their jersey: Black, Red, White, Gray, etc. Any team wishing to have a non-conforming team name must seek and gain approval by the M.Y.F.A. board.
+The teams shall be differentiated by a color: Black, Red, White, Gray, Silver, etc. (i.e. Mustang Broncos – Black) All uniforms must be of “Mustang” colors listed above.
+Any team wishing to have a non-conforming team name or color must seek and gain approval by the M.Y.F.A. board.

 Section 8: Field Coordinator: A Field Coordinator shall be appointed by the M.Y.F.A.
 Board to oversee all game day facility activities.